MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-payments-reconciliation-formats-dk.md

 4. In the **Payment Reference** field, enter the 15-digit number from the vendor invoice.

     > [!Tip]
     > You only have to add the last 11 digits of the number.
-Financials will add four zeros to the beginning of the number.
+Dynamics NAV will add four zeros to the beginning of the number.
   <!--ASK ANDREI WHY AND WHAT THIS NUMBER IS-->
 5. Post the invoice.